 Here is the procedure for setting up the glue.

-Select the two ArtMeshes you wish to bind.
+Select the two ArtMeshes you want to bind.

-How to operate when editing multiple meshes at the same time:
+How to edit multiple meshes at the same time:

-• To deactivate, click on an empty space with the selection tool to make it unselected.
+• To unselect an ArtMesh, click on an empty space with the Select Tool.

-• Clicking on an unselected area will display a pop-up window.
-You can select any ArtMesh from the pop-up to make it active.
+• Without selecting anything, clicking on an empty space will display a Pop-up window.
+You can select any ArtMesh from the Pop-up to make it active.

-• You can click directly on any ArtMesh with the selection tool to make it active.
+• You can click directly on any ArtMesh with the Select Tool to make it active.

-Use an eraser or lasso tool to erase the vertices of the area to be adsorbed.
+Use an Eraser or Lasso Tool to erase the vertices in the area to be adhered.

 Add a new vertex to the area where the vertex was deleted.